scipy-conference/scipy_proceedings/papers/safir_zain_22/main.rst

 We take inspiration from variational autoencoders (VAEs), a generative representation learning architecture, for using unlabelled data to create accurate representations.
-Specifically, we look to evaluate three atomic claims that detail how pieces of the VAE architecture can create a better deep metric learning (DML) model on a semi-supervised dataset.
+Specifically, we look to evaluate three atomic improvement proposals that detail how pieces of the VAE architecture can create a better deep metric learning (DML) model on a semi-supervised dataset.
 From here, we can ascertain which specific qualities of how VAEs process unlabelled data are most helpful in modifying DML methods to train with semi-supervised datasets.

 First, we propose that the autoencoder structure of the VAE helps the clustering of unlabelled points, as the reconstruction loss may help incorporate semantic information from unlabelled sources.
-Second, we claim that the structure of the VAE latent space, as it is confined by a prior distribution, can be used to induce bias in the latent space of a DML system.
+Second, we propose that the structure of the VAE latent space, as it is confined by a prior distribution, can be used to induce bias in the latent space of a DML system.
 For instance, if we know a dataset contains N -many classes, creating a prior distribution that is a learnable mixture of N gaussians may help produce better representations.
-Third, we claim that performing DML on the latent space of the VAE so that the DML task can be jointly optimized with the VAE to incorporate unlabelled data may help produce better representations.
+Third, we propose that performing DML on the latent space of the VAE so that the DML task can be jointly optimized with the VAE to incorporate unlabelled data may help produce better representations.

-Each of the three claims will be evaluated experimentally.
-The claims will be evaluated by comparing a standard DML implementation to the same DML implementation:
+Each of the three improvement proposals will be evaluated experimentally.
+The improvement proposals will be evaluated by comparing a standard DML implementation to the same DML implementation:

 * jointly optimized with an autoencoder
 * while structuring the latent space around a prior distribution using the VAE’s KL-divergence loss term between the approximated posterior and prior
 * jointly optimized with a VAE

-Our primary contribution is evaluating these three claims.
+Our primary contribution is evaluating these three improvement proposals.
 Our secondary contribution is presenting the results of the joint approaches for VAEs and DML for more recent metric losses that have not been jointly optimized with a VAE in previous literature.